-Several small blasts heard in Thai capital, two hurt
+Three small blasts hit Bangkok as city hosts major security meeting

+BANGKOK (Reuters) - Three small explosions, one possibly a homemade bomb, injured three people in Bangkok on Friday, as the Thai capital hosted a Southeast Asian security meeting with top diplomats from the United States, China and other world powers.

+The first explosions were heard just before 9 a.m.
+(0200 GMT) at two sites near central Bangkok.
+A third blast was heard shortly afterwards at a government complex hosting several ministries on the northern side of the city.

-BANGKOK (Reuters) - Several small explosions were heard in Bangkok in at least three locations on Friday and police said that two street cleaners had been hurt by what appeared to be a homemade bomb.
+Police said two street cleaners had been hurt by what appeared to be a homemade bomb in the Suan Luang district.

+Local news websites showed pictures of them - one sitting on the ground with medics and the other being taken into an ambulance.
+Neither appeared to have major wounds.

+Eyewitnesses said a security guard had also been hurt close to the 77-storey King Power Mahanakhon building.
+The area was partly cordoned off as police searched the area.

 Bangkok is currently hosting a regional security meeting of foreign ministers from the Association of Southeast Asian Nations (ASEAN) and their counterparts from world powers including the United States, China and Russia.

-A senior police officer said two street cleaners were injured by what appeared to have been a homemade bomb in the Suan Luang district.
+None of the blasts on Friday were in the immediate area of the meeting venue.

-On Thursday, Thai police said they had found two fake bombs on Thursday near the venue of the regional security meeting.
+On Thursday, Thai police said they had found two fake bombs near the venue of the regional security meeting.
 The packages prompted a brief security scare but were quickly deemed harmless.
 It was unclear whether the meeting was the target.

 Police said two men had been arrested in connection with the fake bombs.